Noor-Fatima-Git/AI-Chatbot---Scrapbot/README.md

 ## License

+## License
-This project is part of an academic Final Year Project.
+This project is built as a Final Year Project at National Skills University, Islamabad.
+All rights reserved © 2026